CSMancapa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-script that lists environment variables
+script that lsits all local variables and environmental variables, and functions